jpreardon/float-plan/WORKLOG.md

 - Allow skippers to edit their float plans (and only their float plans)
 - Add associtations for crew/guests
   - Add crew association between plans and users.
 Display crew list on show form.
-  - Need to figure out some typeahead, maybe [this](https://stackoverflow.com/questions/34465104/autocomplete-many-to-many-rails-4) will work.
+  - Add a typeahead function to add crew.
+[This](https://stackoverflow.com/questions/34465104/autocomplete-many-to-many-rails-4), [this](https://github.com/tsechingho/chosen-rails), and [this](https://harvesthq.github.io/chosen/) were helpful.

 ## 2019-05-26